-- 1. In the Enterprise view, right-click the enclosure that you want to restart, and select Restart enclosure. - 2.
+- 1. In the "Enterprise view" pane, right-click the enclosure that you want to restart, and select Restart enclosure. - 2.
 Click Yes to confirm that you want to restart the enclosure.

-Note: Restarting the enclosure can take up to ten minutes and during this time, data on the controller will be unavailable.
+Note: Restarting the enclosure can take up to 10 minutes; during this time, data on the controller will be unavailable.